-20. When one is treated poorly, responding aggressively potentially de-escalates a difficult situation and shows one's character and caring.
+20. When a person is treated poorly, responding aggressively potentially de-escalates a difficult situation and shows that person's character and caring.

-Even when treated poorly, responding civilly potentially de-escalates a difficult situation and shows one's character and caring.
+Even when a person is treated poorly, responding civilly potentially de-escalates a difficult situation and shows that person's character and caring.

-AACSB: Communication

-Accessibility: Keyboard Navigation

-Blooms: Remember

-Difficulty: 1 Easy

 Learning Objective: 02-10 Explain the role of civility in effective interpersonal communication and the common types of incivility

-in the workplace.

-Topic: Maintaining Civility